Judit Prat

 • Together with Chihway Chang, we created an infographic for the Dark Energy Survey, which you can find below.
 Jan 2021.

-• Chicago Colors
+• Chicago In Color

-Chicago Colors Project
+Chicago In Color Project

 ChicagoColors